open access DATA archive FUNCTIONAL MULTINEURON CALCIUMIMAGING(fMCI)

 Note

-Although these files can be freely downloaded for analysis, we still own
+Although these files are freely available for analysis, we still own the

 when the analyzed data are published elsewhere.
-If you have any questions,
+The contact informasion

 Yuji IKEGAYA